abc579/simple-git-lfs-server/README.md

 - [X] Run valgrind to see if we have any leaks.
 - [] Implement Range header.
 - [] Check use case of performing an edition on a png file and see how commits are managed.

+# Thanks To

+Even though no one is going to see this repository, I would like to thank:

+- People behind Git and Git LFS development.
+- The authors of the httplib library.
+- The authors of the json11 library.
+- Rene Nyffenegger for his base64 code snippet.
+- jart because I somehow stumbled upon their cosmopolitan repository and I am learning a lot.
+- rui314 for the exact same reason described before with their chibicc repository.